btry/glpi-plugins-doc/source/carbon/configuration.rst

 One of these date fields must be populated.

 .. note:: The creation date is ignored starting from version 1.1.0, this means that one of the 3 other fields must be filled.

+To determine when the asset is no longer in use, the plugin requires the **decommission date**.
+It is possible to set a date un the future, which can be considered as a planned decommission date.

 .. image:: images/financial_information.png
     :alt: view financial information